vega/vega-datasets/datapackage.md

 ### path
 sp500.csv
 ### description
-This dataset tracks the monthly closing values of the S&P 500 stock market index from January 2000 to March 2010.
-The data captures several significant market events including the dot-com bubble burst (2000-2002), the mid-2000s bull market, and the 2008 financial crisis.
+Monthly closing values of the S&P 500 stock market index from January 2000 to March 2010.
+Captures several significant market events including the dot-com bubble burst (2000-2002), the mid-2000s bull market, and the 2008 financial crisis.
 Each record contains a date in the format 'MMM D YYYY' and the corresponding closing price of the index.